 One of the buildings that the community opened to the public was the Oxtongue Lake Community Centre.
 This building was once the community’s public school, and during the 1960’s, over 50 children, including myself, attended this one-room schoolhouse.
 Today, it serves as the community centre, and the many local area children attend a much larger school just down the road.

 Over the course of the two-day Doors Open event at Oxtongue Lake, two members of “The Group of Seven Outdoor Gallery” came to the community to paint a large-scale reproduction of A.J.
 Casson’s painting, “Oxtongue River” (Ragged Falls) on behalf of the local community.
-It will be for public display on the exterior of the building in the coming days.
+It is now on public display on the exterior of the Oxtongue Lake Community Centre at Oxtongue Lake, in Ontario.